Laguna Anjuna offers our own somewhat eccentric guide to Anjuna.

 - Thalassa-Better known as Marikettis after its Greek owner, long time resident of Anjuna, this is one of the most popular restaurants, and is known for Greek food and the beautiful cliffside ocean view at Small Vagator.

-- Laguna Anjuna-for beautiful ambience, old world style and and classic dishes from French, Goan, Parsi and other cuisines, and an absinthe and cocktail bar, its difficult to top Laguna Anjuna!
+- Laguna Anjuna-for beautiful ambience, old world style and sea foods.
+Classic dishes from French, Goan, Parsi and other cuisines.
+Add an absinthe and cocktail bar, its difficult to top Laguna Anjuna!

 Surprisingly good live performances from artistes from all over the world, from Bengal’s charismatically wild Baul singers, sitar and tabla artists, percussionists, Indie bands, rock musicians.
 Medieval music artistes, fusion music performers, didgeridoo performers, stand up comedians with hilarious stories of the hippy years are some of the people who show up at different times and places.
 You can hear about these on the grapevine!

 At Laguna Anjuna we have many such performances, for several years now Graeme Hamilton, formerly of UB40 and Fine Young Animals fame has been belting out his reggae songs of protest, freedom, love and life under the 100 year old Mango tree in the Laguna Anjuna courtyard.
 Our off beat garden film festival in February has become something of a landmark.
 And at end of last season, Goa trance Dj Tristan and Jamie of Masterblasters played at Laguna Anjuna for what the girls called the bad boy party of the season!

 Bookshop : “The Other India” bookshop near the Mapusa Clinic is exactly what the name suggests, and has lots of intelligent material on Goa.